InquisitorJax/pragma-views/developer-notes/template-parser.md

   }
 }
 ```
+To define different input types, the right way to do that is to use the html5 type attribute.
+You can read more about the different types at: https://www.w3schools.com/html/html_form_input_types.asp

 ## Checkbox
 The checkbox schea creates a input of type checkbox.
 It uses a particular composite layout as defined by the pragma standard layout.